NinaZumel/dark_tales_sleuth/content/victor-rousseau/homo-homunculus.md

 "On the contrary, professor," said I. "I know that what you say is correct."

 "Good!" cried Professor Adams.
 "Well, I was about to add that, much as we know about ancient Egypt, what we do not know is infinitely greater.
 How often have I walked throug my mummy gallery—fine fellows they are, lying in their handsome cases—and said to them, 'You, Nebo{% marginnote "nebo", "*Nebo* could be a name associated with the [Babylonian god of literacy](https://en.wikipedia.org/wiki/Nabu), but in this context I think he might be [Pharoah Necho II](https://en.wikipedia.org/wiki/Necho_II), who is mentioned in the Old Testament, though not, apparently, in the same books as [Joseph](https://en.wikipedia.org/wiki/Joseph_(Genesis))." %} there!
 You must have been contemporary with Joseph.
 Come back to life and tell me about his corner in grain.'
 'You, my friend Sesostris, who wear your hair after the style of the Ptolemies, did you ever see Cleopatra, and was there really anything between her and Mark Anthony, or did some writer spread that lie among the Romans?"
 And that is about as far as I got until I made the astonishing discovery that neither friend Nebo nor friend Sesostris{% marginnote "sesostris", "*Sesostris*: Egyptian king mentioned by Herodotus, in his *Histories*.
-Stories about him are likely based on the lives of multiple historical pharoahs. ([Wikipedia](https://en.wikipedia.org/wiki/Sesostris))" %} had ever been enbalmed!"
+Stories about him are likely based on the lives of multiple historical pharoahs. ([Wikipedia](https://en.wikipedia.org/wiki/Sesostris))" %} had ever been embalmed!"

-[^1]: *Nebo* could be a name associated with the [Babylonian god of literacy](https://en.wikipedia.org/wiki/Nabu), but in this context I think he might be [Pharoah Necho II](https://en.wikipedia.org/wiki/Necho_II), who is mentioned in the Old Testament, though not, apparently, in the same books as [Joseph](https://en.wikipedia.org/wiki/Joseph_(Genesis)).

-[^2]: Egyptian king mentioned by Herodotus, in his *Histories*.
-Stories about him are likely based on the lives of multiple historical pharoahs. ([Wikipedia](https://en.wikipedia.org/wiki/Sesostris))

 I was so fascinated by the professor's breezy speech that I hardly grasped the significance of this fact at first.